Clément Gignac

-Biographical Notes
+Biography

 Gignac holds both a Bachelor's degree and Master's degree in economics from Université Laval.
 Before entering politics, Gignac served as special advisor to the federal deputy minister of finance in 2009.
 In this position, he represented Canada on a G20 task force.
 During the previous 20 years, Gignac acted as economic consultant and strategist for several prominent financial institutions, notably National Bank Financial, as Vice-President and Chief Economist from 2000 to 2008.
 For five consecutive years, his group ranked among the top three Canadian economist teams in the annual Brendan Wood International survey of some 100 institutional clients.

 As minister of Economic Development, he introduced the government's strategy in research and innovation and participated in the creation of its strategy on entrepreneurship.

 Since December 2012, Clément Gignac has held the position of Senior Vice-President and Chief Economist at Industrial Alliance.
 As well as serving as spokesman on economic matters, he chairs the asset allocation committee and manages diversified funds with assets exceeding $3 billion.

 In 2012, he was asked by the prestigious World Economic Forum to sit as chair on the Global Agenda Council on Competitiveness, and in May 2015, he received the Gloire de l'Escolle medal for exceptional merit from Université Laval.

 On July 29, 2021 it was announced that Clément Gignac was appointed to the Canadian senate by Prime Minister Justin Trudeau, to sit as an independent senator.